agathoklisx/libved/README.md

    make ENABLE_WRITING=1 shared

-   # now build the sample executable that links against the shared object
+   # to build the sample executable that links against the shared object, issue:

    make veda-shared

-   # to run the executable and open the source files from itself:
+   # for an easy and quick first impression, you can run the executable and open some
+   # of those source files included in this distribution, issue:

    make run_shared

    # otherwise the LD_LIBRARY_PATH should be used to find the installed shared library,
    # like:

-   LD_LIBRARY_PATH=sys/lib sys/bin/veda-101_shared
+   LD_LIBRARY_PATH=sys/lib sys/bin/veda-02_shared

-   # for static targets, replace "shared" with "static", but in that case setting
-   #  the LD_LIBRARY_PATH in the last step is not required.

-   # to run it under valgring (requires the shared targets):
+   # to run it under valgrind (works only with shared targets):

    make check_veda_memory_leaks